jovaneyck/zettai/notes/outline.md

 2. Hello world!
 Building a walking skeleton (functional web server, acceptance tests)
 3. Our first story: showing lists for a user
 3. Our second story: adding items to an existing list.
- * Modeling the domain with types: make illegal state unrepresentable: item states (todo, doing, done), listname invariants
+ * Modeling the domain with types: make illegal state unrepresentable: user and listname invariants
 4. Event sourcing: commands change state, events to represent changes
 5. Creating a new list.
 6. Better error handling using Results.
 Hello fmap and functor!